The

 Prize

-The Iturbi Prize was created in 1981 to preserve the memory and legacy of the Valencian pianist José Iturbi, who died on 28 June 1980 in Beverly Hills, California.
-It is also a platform to support new talent which is breaking through in the competitive world of the piano, just as maestro Iturbi did at the start of his career.
+The Iturbi Prize was established in June 1981 with the aim of honouring and preserving the legacy of the great Valencian pianist José Iturbi, who passed away on June 28, 1980, in Beverly Hills, California.
+At the same time, it emerged as a platform to support young talents embarking on their careers in the demanding world of piano performance, just as Maestro Iturbi once did.

-The Valencia Iturbi International Piano Competition is held every two years its 22nd edition was held in 2023.
-In 2025, it now returns with renewed enthusiasm for its 23rd edition.
+The Valencia Iturbi International Piano Competition, held biennially, celebrated its 22nd edition in 2023.
+It returns in 2025 with renewed enthusiasm to host its 23rd edition, reaffirming its commitment to artistic excellence and the promotion of emerging talent.

-Over its more than 40 years of history, the members of the Competition’s jury have included such luminaries as Alicia de Larrocha, Alexis Weissenberg, Jenö Jandó, John O’Connor, Pascal Roge, Andrea Lucchesini, Henry Barda, Rosa Sabater, María Tipo, Sulamita Aronovsky, Dimitri Bashkirov, Joaquín Soriano, Joaquín Rodrigo, Joaquín Nin-Culmell and Eduardo López-Chávarri.
+Over its more than forty-year history, the Competition has welcomed distinguished jury members including Alicia de Larrocha, Alexis Weissenberg, Jenő Jandó, John O’Conor, Pascal Rogé, Andrea Lucchesini, Henry Barda, Rosa Sabater, Maria Tipo, Sulamita Aronovsky, Dmitri Bashkirov, Joaquín Soriano, Joaquín Rodrigo, Joaquín Nin-Culmell, Eduardo López-Chávarri, and Menahem Pressler, among many others.

-The Competition forms part of the World Federation of International Music Competitions (whose headquarters is Geneva), which includes the most prestigious international music competitions in the world.
-It is also a member of the Alink-Argerich Foundation, a meeting point for the most prestigious international piano competitions.
+The València Iturbi International Piano Competition is a member of the World Federation of International Music Competitions (WFIMC), based in Geneva, which brings together the most prestigious music competitions worldwide.
+It is also part of the Alink-Argerich Foundation, a key reference point for internationally recognized piano competitions.